Four people have been seriously injured following a collision between two trains on the Smiler rollercoaster at Alton Towers.

 An eyewitness account given live on BBC television suggests that the ride continued forward after a period of being stopped on one of its two lift hills.

-The halting of the train laden with guests was reportedly caused due to the empty train, further ahead in the ride, failing to complete an inversion.
+The halting of the train laden with guests was reportedly caused due to the empty train – further ahead along the track – failing to complete an inversion.

 The laden train then unexpectedly continued forward, descending from height into the path of the stalled train.